J-AIC/IB_extension/docs/en/home.md

 # 1. Introduction

 No registration required, easy setup!
-IB_extension is an AI chat assistant that can be used on websites.
+InsightBuddy Extension is an AI chat assistant that can be used on websites.
 By simply setting the API key for your preferred AI provider—whether it's OpenAI, Anthropic, Google, or another—you can start using it immediately.
 Furthermore, it can also connect to your own self-hosted OpenAI-compatible environment.

 - As of February 2025, Google's Gemini is partially free, so you can use generative AI for free if you take advantage of it.
-- The following article summarizes how to set up an account ( https://j-aic.com/techblog/-PSfeaXS ).
+- The following article summarizes how to set up an account ( https://j-aic.com/techblog/google-ai-studio-api-free ).

 ## 1.1 Key Features